John-HC-Doe/nginxplus/README.md

-# Custom nginxplus docker build
+# Custom nginx-plus docker image build

 ## Build nginxplus docker image
 Place the Dockerfile in to the current directory, together with nginx-repo.crt and nginx-repo.key